TegaTheAnalyst/My-Data-Analyst-Projects/README.md

 This is a project where a complete data cleaning was carried out on a housing dataset using SQL.

 # Project 4: Movie Correlation using Python
-This is a project where a correlation was carried out on a movie dataset using:
+This is a project where a correlation was carried out on a movie dataset to determine the correlation of the movie companies, using:
  - Python pandas,
  - Numpy,
  * Matplotlib,
  + Seaborn
-to determine the correlation of the movie companies.